satwikkansal/python_blockchain_app/report.md

 |0.8|50,62422|
 |0.85|47,64632|

-The task asked to compare these measurements with the lines predicted by M/G/1 and M/G/1/PS queueing systems.
+Then we compare these measurements with the lines predicted by M/G/1 and M/G/1/PS queueing systems.
 For M/G/1 queueing system, the expected response time is given by

 $$ E[R] = E[W] + μ^{-1} $$